Finding differentially methylated regions

-The Targeted Methyl application of the Analyze QIAseq Panels guide offers a "Detect Differentially Methylated Regions" tool to be run after the Detect QIAseq Methylation workflow.
+The Targeted Methyl application of the Analyze QIAseq Samples guide offers a "Detect Differentially Methylated Regions" tool to be run after the Detect QIAseq Methylation workflow.
 The tool requires at least two case and two control samples.

 Click Run to open the tool's wizard.
 In the first dialog, select the case read mappings, and click Next.